stat446/Lab5/README.md

 #### 2. (5 points)
-Using your allocation from above, take a stratified random sample from the dataset titanic.csv, and compute a point estimate for the survival probability of the entire population,  \hat{p}_{str} .
+Using your allocation from above, take a stratified random sample from the dataset titanic.csv, and compute a point estimate for the survival probability of each strata as well as the entire population,  \hat{p}_{str} .
 (Include your R code or hand written computations).

 ```{r}
 library(readr)